Proxy server: Reverse proxies

 A reverse proxy (or surrogate) is a proxy server that appears to clients to be an ordinary server.
-Reverse proxies forward requests to one or more ordinary servers that handle the request.
-The response from the proxy server is returned as if it came directly from the original server, leaving the client with no knowledge of the original server.
-Reverse proxies are installed in the neighborhood of one or more web servers.
+Reverse proxies send requests to one or more ordinary servers that handle the request.
+The response from the original server is returned as if it came directly from the proxy server, leaving the client with no knowledge of the original server.
+Reverse proxies are installed in the vicinity of one or more web servers.
 All traffic coming from the Internet and with a destination of one of the neighborhood's web servers goes through the proxy server.
-The use of reverse originates in its counterpart forward proxy since the reverse proxy sits closer to the web server and serves only a restricted set of websites.
+The use of "reverse" originates in its counterpart "forward proxy" since the reverse proxy sits closer to the web server and serves only a restricted set of websites.
 There are several reasons for installing reverse proxy servers: